Lambert's Cosine Law Solution

 What is Lambert's Cosine Law?

 The Lambert's Cosine Law formula is defined as Lambert’s cosine law states that the radiant intensity from the ideal diffusely reflecting surface and cosine of the angle θ between the direction of incident light and surface normal are directly proportional and is represented as Eθ = Ev*cos(θi) or Illuminance at Angle of Incidence = Illumination Intensity*cos(Incident Angle).
-Illumination Intensity is defined as the number of lumens, falling on the surface, per unit area & The incident angle refers to the angle between the impact direction and the solid surface.
+Illumination intensity refers to the level or strength of light in a given area.
+It quantifies the amount of light reaching a surface and is typically measured in units such as lux or foot-candles & The incident angle refers to the angle between the impact direction and the solid surface.
 For a vertical impact, this angle is 90 degrees.

 How to calculate Lambert's Cosine Law?